 Contact SELF at 1790 S. Erie Highway, Ste.
 A-C, Hamilton, OH 45011.
 The phone number is (513) 868-9300, or find Supports to Encourage Low-income Families programs.

-The Family Resource Center provides individuals and families in the Oxford Ohio and Butler County area with help and self-sufficiency services from nonprofit organizations and charities.
+The Family Resource Center provides resources to individuals and families in the Oxford Ohio and Talawanda School District area only.
+FRC can offer help and self-sufficiency services from nonprofit organizations and charities.

 The group provides lower income families with resources, assistance and advocacy - centering on rent and housing help, prescription medication assistance, utility and heating bill assistance, emergency food and resources to shelter, and special transportation assistance.
 To learn more on patient assistance programs, use the previous link for details.

 In addition, the FRC center promotes self-sufficiency by helping clients with short-term financial planning, work training opportunities, long-term goal management, and other employment assistance.

 The FRC group helps clients with registration and scheduling services including Lions Club, Oxford Talawanda Dental Services, People United for Self Help and also the Ohio Benefit Bank organization.
 These referrals to these groups will assist clients with formula and diapers, dental services, medical assistance services and supplies, home repairs, immunizations, job and employment search, free legal aid, affordable housing, parenting and eye exams or receiving glasses.
 Read more eye exams and glasses.

 Last, but not least, the Holiday Gift Program is a program whereby Walmart gift cards are given to low and mid income families to offer a better holiday experience and help pay for holiday gifts.
 Phone (513) 523-5859, 0r read more details on Family Resource Center assistance programs in Butler County.

 Salvation Army of Hamilton - Numerous assistance programs are offered.
 Free food, financial assistance for paying rent, heating, or energy bills, or housing costs.
 There are also low cost thrift stores, free holiday programs, and basic living needs.
 The local centers serves the low income, seniors, and poor in all of Butler County and surrounding regions.
 Children, including students, can also get free Christmas toys and/or back to school supplies.
 Referrals to other agencies may be provided too.